• Menu

 The Borgia Apartments and the Collection of Modern Religious Art

-• the Room of the Sibyls
+• The Hall of the Sibyls

-• the Room of the Creed
+• The Hall of the Creed

-• the Room of Liberal Arts
+• The Hall of the Liberal Arts

-• the Room of Saints
+• The Hall of the Lives of the Saints

-• the Room of Mysteries
+• The Hall of the Mysteries

-• the Room of the Pontiffs
+• The Hall of the Pontiffs

 The Gallery of Maps